 Climate change including flooding

-The South Downs Local Plan originally called this theme climatic factors and separately also considered Climate change mitigation and energy - for this AAP, they have been merged and renamed.
+The SA of the SDLP originally called this theme climatic factors and separately also considered climate change mitigation and energy.
+For this SA of the AAP, they have been merged and renamed.

 At the national level, the NPPF: